INFORMATION FOR CLIENTS

 You can review your own records in my files at any time.
 You may add to them or correct them, and you can have copies of them.
 I ask you to understand and agree that you may not examine records created by anyone else and sent to me.
 I will keep your case records in a safe place.

 In some very rare situations, I may temporarily remove parts of your records before you see them.
 This would happen if I believe that the information will be harmful to you, but I will discuss this with you.

 I am a psychologist with over 30 years of experience.
-I have my own office for the independent practice of clinical psychology with a specialty in the treatment of behavioral addictions, mood and anxiety problems and personal (life) coaching.
+I have my own independent practice of clinical psychology with a specialty in the treatment of behavioral addictions, mood and anxiety problems and personal (life) coaching.
 Prior to my current full-time private practice, I worked for 20 years in the Psychiatry Department of the University of Pennsylvania followed by several years at an inpatient addiction treatment hospital.
-I am trainedand experienced in doing one-on-one therapy with adults (18 years and over).
+I am trained and experienced in doing one-on-one therapy with adults (18 years and over).
 I hold these qualifications: